A lower bound technique for triangulations of simplotopes: Tools for Covering Simplotopes

-which is a row of zeros followed by the blocks labeled $A$, $B$, and $C$ as shown.
-Note that $A$ is a $k\times k$ block, and $B$ is a $(s+2t-k) \times (s+2t-k)$ block.
+where block $A$ are the nonzero columns of $\sigma$, and $C$ and $B$ are blocks corresponding to the other vertices.
+Note that $A$ is a $k\times k$ block, and $B$ is a $(d-k) \times (d-k)$ block.
 Also, observe that the rows that $A$ inhabits must be linearly independent, or else $\sigma$ would not be a simplex.
 Therefore we can row reduce $M_\mathbf{v}$ to get $M_\mathbf{v}(\sigma)$ by adding multiples of the rows of $A$ to zero out all the rows of $C$.
 We are left with

-Note that $|\det[1|M_\mathbf{v}]|$ is the class of $\alpha$, so $|\det[1|M_\mathbf{v}(\sigma)]|$ is also the class of $\alpha$.
-But $|\det[1|M_\mathbf{v}(\sigma)]| = |\det(A)\det(B)|$.
+Note that $|\det[M_\mathbf{v}]|$ is the class of $\alpha$, so $|\det[M_\mathbf{v}(\sigma)]|$ is also the class of $\alpha$.
+But $|\det[M_\mathbf{v}(\sigma)]| = |\det(A)\det(B)|$.
 From this we can make a few observations:

-\begin{proposition} The class of any exterior face of an simplex divides the class of the simplex.
+\begin{proposition} The class of any exterior face of a simplex divides the class of the simplex.
 Furthermore, the class of any exterior facet of a simplex equals the class of the simplex.

 \end{proposition}